aleen42/PersonalWiki/Programming/JavaScript/tc39/stage4/stage4.md

 2. An asynchronous iteration statement (`for await...of`)

-    The proposal introduces that we can iterate some async function in sequential like that:
+    The proposal introduces that we can iterate some async functions in sequential like that:

     ```js
     (async () => {